 Yella Terra 1.6 ratio roller rocker arms and Crower chromemoly hardened pushrods

 Unfortunately I found two damaged lifters and one rounded off cam lobe on the Crane 753905 camshaft that I used in the original stroker build, so I had to swap my old stock camshaft and stock valve springs with new lifters back in.
-With the MAP adjuster set at 5.10v, the JET Stage 2 PCM removed, and mild revisions to my homebrew cold air intake, the Jeep put down 200rwhp @ 4750rpm and 254rwtq @ 3500rpm on a Dastek load-type chassis dyno (248hp/306lbft at the flywheel).
+With the MAP adjuster set at 5.10v, the JET Stage 2 PCM removed, and mild revisions to my homebrew cold air intake, the Jeep put down 200rwhp @ 4750rpm and 254rwtq @ 3500rpm on a Dastek load-type chassis dyno.
 The engine pulled strongly with a razor sharp throttle response and the valvetrain was much quieter.
-The loss of performance by reinstalling the stock camshaft was insignificant.
+The loss of performance was insignificant after reinstalling the stock camshaft.

 33. '01 XJ intake manifold swap (May 2009, 228k miles, 54k miles on stroker)